Who Are Asylum Seekers?

 Upon release from Department of Homeland Security (DHS) custody, these individuals and families must immediately determine where they will settle in the United States, find temporary shelter, and arrange travel to their destination with little to no government assistance.
 Once they arrive in their final destination, asylum seekers juggle a multitude of intersecting needs – securing stable and affordable housing, enrolling children in school, managing physical and mental health, and obtaining basic necessities – all while managing the complexities of their ongoing legal cases.

-They must navigate a new culture and society, hesitant to pursue the few services for which they were eligible, due to fear of jeopardizing their immigration status.
+They must navigate a new culture and society, often hesitant to pursue the few services for which they are eligible due to fear of jeopardizing their immigration status.
 All of these factors leave asylum seekers and other forced migrants at increased risk of trafficking, exploitation, social isolation, and economic insecurity.

 Lutheran Immigration and Refugee Service is here to help.

 Through our Welcome Centers, the LIRS asylum services network provides wraparound services and trauma-informed case management to asylum-seeking families and individuals in their final destinations.
 LIRS partners empower families to achieve greater stability and well-being in their new communities through referrals to social and community services, including legal assistance, Know Your Rights orientation, adult education, school enrollment for children, and mental and physical healthcare.

 The LIRS asylum services network provides 72-hour respite services to immigrants after crossing the southern border.
 LIRS partners ensure a dignified welcome and safe transition for individuals and families released from immigration detention by providing short-term shelter, hot meals and showers, phone access to communicate with relatives, Know Your Rights orientation, transportation and travel coordination, supplies for the journey, and referrals to community service providers in their final destination.

 Pen Pal Program